raveena69/raveena69/README.md

 ### Hi there 👋,

-I’m Raveena Amarasiriwardena, a **Trainee UI/UX Engineer** based on of Sri Lanka.
+I’m Raveena Amarasiriwardena, a **Associate UI/UX Engineer** based on of Sri Lanka.
 I am an energetic, ambitious person with a passionate in UI/UX designing and frontend development.
 As a team player I like to work with different people to achieve the goals.
 In addition to that I have a passionate, to learn new technology, tools and willing to achieve in professionalism in IT industry.

 <!-- - 👋 Hi, I’m Raveena Amarasiriwardena
 - 👀 I’m interested in UI/UX designing and Front-end web development. -->